-How To Treat Insomnia Naturally
+How to Treat Insomnia Naturally

-Lissa Rankin, MD offers natural remedies for insomnia.
+Consider these natural remedies for insomnia.

 But the clock tick-tick-ticks by and your brain is buzzing.
 Times passes.
 Then more time passes.
 You try not to look at the clock, but you can't take the suspense, and when you finally do look, it's been two hours, and you're still wide awake.
 Now panic sets in.
 What if you can't sleep at all?
 What if you'll have to get through the whole next day on zero sleep?
 Freaking out only makes it worse.